DHTMLX/docs-diagram/docs/api/selection/beforeselect_event.md

 ### Description

-@short: fires on selecting an item, but before the item is really selected
+@short: Fires on selecting an item, but before the item is really selected

 ### Usage